overfullstack/overfullstack.github.io/src/pages/articles/2022-09-24---score-the-tendulkar-test-coverage/index.md

 - Again, has anyone got a PowerMock test right the first time?
 I never did, I had to do a lot of setups upfront and a lot of trial and error, mock the right pieces in a particular way to get it right.

 ## Brittle and Hard to maintain tests
-- And most of the time, I end up with a feeling of, "I don't know how that test is passing, I don't wanna touch it any further".
-- This feeling especially comes while fixing TFs on PowerMock tests.
-The tests are so diluted with a lot of mocking, I don't have any clue what's being tested.
+- Most of the time, I end up with a feeling of, "I don't know how that test is passing, I don't wanna touch it any further", especially while fixing failures on PowerMock tests, the tests are so diluted with a lot of mocking, I don't have any clue what's being tested.
 - Plus, as these tests are so tightly latched with the statements in your prod code, a simple refactoring can break all these tests.
 - If your behavior hasn't changed but your tests are failing, then there is a problem with what you are testing
 - Instead of aiding the refactoring, they end up being a foot-chain for your code.